Einstein Type Systems on Complete Manifolds: Building global barrier functions

 \subsection{Existence results}

-We can now build global barrier functions and obtain existence results for equation \eqref{systoncomplphiX} on a complete manifold in bounded geometry.
-Our first one results entirely from the construction in section \ref{subsecbarrfunct}.
+We can now build global barrier functions and obtain existence results for equation \eqref{systoncomplphiX} on a complete manifold of bounded geometry.
+Our first one results entirely from the construction in Section \ref{subsecbarrfunct}.

-\begin{theo} Let $(M, \gamma)$ be a smooth complete Riemannian manifold of bounded geometry, let $n\ge3$ be its dimension and $p>n$.
+\begin{theorem} Let $(M^n, \gamma)$ be a smooth complete Riemannian manifold of bounded geometry, $n\ge3$, $p>n$.
 We make the following assumptions:

 Assume further that:

 Then, there exists $C(n,M, \gamma, \lambda_{1, \mathrm{conf}})$ such that if